-Although the building of castles began in England in the 11th century, it didn’t begin in Ireland until the 12th century.
+Although the building of castles began in earnest in England during the 11th century, it didn’t begin in Ireland until the 12th century.

-Ireland was ruled by native kings until the 12th century who made use of simpler fortifications which were quite different from the castles later built.
+Ireland was ruled by native kings until the 12th century who made use of simpler fortifications that were quite different from the castles later built.

 Normans invaded Ireland at the beginning of the last quarter of the 12th century and they established castles as they expanded their reign of control.